coderFlameyosFlow/FlameWare/README.md

 it also helps developers suffer less by using dated features, such as records, dated expressions, sealed interfaces/classes, and newer features in java classes.

 Don't try to change my opinion, FlameWare will only be other versions if necessary
-### No recursion, Absolutely none.
-That is right, you will find **no recursion whatsoever**, FlameWare is recursion-free, And we really want to.

 ### Decent Internal Readability
 *but mister FlameyosFlow, how can performance make readability better? that's hard*